eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

 eprosima::uxr::AgentInstance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The CLI manager, along with all the built-in agents available for the supported transports (UDP, TCP, Serial) are encapsulated in the `eprosima::uxr::AgentInstance` class.
+The CLI manager, along with all the built-in *Agents* available for the supported transports (UDP, TCP, Serial) are encapsulated in the `eprosima::uxr::AgentInstance` class.

 ------